 - 1. Taking quizzes

 - 2. Completing required reading

 - 3. Visit an art museum

 - 4. Written work such as evaluative essays or research projects

-- 5. One (1) Art project
+- 5. Art projects

 Methods of Instruction:

 - 1. Lectures and class discussion

 - 2. PowerPoints with slides of works of art and DVDs

 - 3. Class activities